vaishnavisng/ReviewRadar/README.md

 `version_issue_analysis.csv`, `product_priorities.csv`, and `reviewradar.db`
 (for the SQL metrics).
 It reads results only.

-### Why heavy NLP/ML runs *before* the dashboard
+### Why heavy ML runs *before* the dashboard
-Sentiment (Transformers), TF-IDF, and K-Means take minutes and load large models.
+ TF-IDF, and K-Means take minutes and load large models.
 Running them inside Streamlit would make every click slow.
 So all heavy analysis is done once in the pipeline and saved to CSV/SQLite; the dashboard just reads those results and stays instant.